Recruitment in a digital world

 Recruitment is a good example of an industry that is being profoundly changed by the digital economy, and that has implications for all of us.
 In this step we will consider what the application of digital technologies means for how employers are recruiting and how people get jobs.

 A standard CV (resume) may no longer be enough to stand out from the crowd in a rapidly changing global job market.
 According to a survey by Jobvite, employers are increasingly using social media to evaluate candidates in the recruitment process.
-The main tools they use are LinkedIn (87%), Facebook (63%) and Twitter (22%).
+The main tools they use are LinkedIn (77%), Facebook (63%) and (surprisingly perhaps?)
+Instagram (25%).

-80% of employers had been positively influenced by a candidate’s professional social network profile.
-For example, if it demonstrated volunteering or social enterprise experience, engagement with relevant current events, and correct spelling and grammar.
+Employers are positively influenced by a candidate’s professional social network profile if, for example, it demonstrates volunteering or social enterprise experience, engagement with relevant current events, and correct spelling and grammar.

-78% of employers had been negatively influenced towards a candidate by their inappropriate use of social media, such as posting selfies or their drinking exploits
+Employers are negatively negatively influenced towards a candidate by evidence of their inappropriate use of social media, such as posting selfies or drugs/drinking exploits.

 The basic principles of social media marketing can also be applied to ourselves.
 For example, creative videos produced by candidates are playing an increasingly important role in the application process, as are blogging, tweeting and participating in relevant online communities such as LinkedIn.
 So, maintaining a ‘personal brand’ through online and offline networking is now an important aspect of career development.